 - A common interpretation of the Antichrist is that he is a false god, to stand in for the real deal.

-- In Magic: The Gathering, cards like Clone, Vesuvan Doppleganger, and The Mimeoplasm let you create this, though (because of rules regarding "legendary", or unique, cards), doing it to one of those causes both to die.
+- In Magic: The Gathering, cards like Clone, Vesuvan Doppleganger, and The Mimeoplasm let you create this, though (because of rules regarding "legendary", or unique, cards), doing it to one of those caused both to die up until 2014, which tweaked it so that the only restriction on legendary creatures is that the same player can't control two copies of the same one.
 Also, the Scars of Mirrodin block went out of its way to make Phyrexian versions of old cards.

 - Sakashima the Imposter is a (somewhat clunky) workaround to the Legend Rule, though he has the ability to impersonate multiple creatures (sequentially), and so is arguably not an example.

 - In Monsterpocalypse, the monsters from the faction Ubercorp International are robot duplicates of monsters from other factions.

 - Near the end of the Paranoia adventure "Send in the Clones", the PCs discover that their adversary Teela O'Malley has been cloned multiple times.
 They end up facing an entire army of Teelas.

 - Sabata from Boktai was abducted at birth by Hel, infused with Dark Matter, and raised as a "Dark Boy" with the intent purpose of killing Solar Children.
 Turns out he's not such a bad guy, just a fatalist with some serious issues who changes sides and becomes The Lancer quite quickly once he decides he wants to fight fate.

 - The Chaotic Blade of Doom from AdventureQuest Worlds is a Chaos Knockoff to Necrotic Blade of Doom and the Necrotic Blade of Doom is evil to begin with.